Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Experiments

 \subsection{Attack Defense Models}

-We further evaluate our proposed method targeting on seven advanced defenses models.
-Similarly, we show the results for the best baselines in each attack stream in Table~\ref{tab:defense}.
-Refer to full experimental results in Appendix~\ref{appen:DER-NDA}.
+We evaluate our proposed method targeting on the selected advanced defenses models.
+As shown in Table~\ref{tab:defense}, the success rates of our proposed methods consistently improve over these various defense models in most cases.
+They provides a significant performance increase in general compared with the other attacks, especially reaches the overall optimal success rates with the source model ResNet-50.
+An intriguing finding is that using ResNet-50 as the source model always yields the best attacking performance.
+This aligns with the conclusion drawn by Wu \etal~\cite{Wu2020} that the skip connections in ResNet-like neural networks enhance black-box attack transferability.

-Shown in Table~\ref{tab:defense}, the success rates of our proposed methods consistently improve over these various defense models in most cases.
-They provides a performance increase of 1.6\% - 45.4\% compared with the other attacks in general.
-The fluctuating performance on source model VGG-19 motivates us to further study the impact of model components on attack performance in future.
+Notably, the fluctuating performance and the generally reduced effectiveness of all baseline methods can be observed with the source model VGG-19.
+The average maximum attack success rate in this context is only 28.3\%, suggesting that the feature extraction capabilities of VGG-19 are not optimal, thereby leading to diminished transferability for black-box attacks.
+This observation highlights the critical role of source model selection in maximizing the transferability of adversarial attacks.
+Hence, the choice of source models and enhancing their capability for generalized feature extraction become promising directions for the future research.

-We count the number of adversarial examples which fool different numbers of defense models with the aid of source model ResNet-50 and attacks VMI-FGSM and ANDA.
-The statistical results in Figure~\ref{fig:suc_on_model_defense} show that ANDA and MultiANDA generate 15\% and 25\% strong samples to fool all 7 models respectively, while only 5\% examples crafted by VMI-FGSM can do so.
-In addition, all-failed rate of VMI-FGSM on 7 models is 20\%, while that of ANDA is 5\%, indicating that the generated adversaries by ANDA and MultiANDA are more diverse than that of VMI-FGSM.
-Similarly, we visualized the generated adversarial examples and the perturbations by VMI-FGSM, ANDA and MultiANDA that fool the defense models.
+Similarly, we visualized the generated examples and the perturbations by VMI-FGSM, ANDA and MultiANDA that fool the defense models.
 The perturbed area by our proposed methods concentrates more on the informative region of images than the baseline method.
-Details are illustrated in Figure~\ref{fig:merge_defense} shown in Appendix~\ref{appen:DER-NDA}.
+Details are illustrated in Appendix.
 These compelling results of ANDA and MultiANDA on defenses valid their overall generalization ability in generating transferable and diverse adversaries.